jsseidel/rclouddocs/1.8/guidoc/settings.md

-<a name="newnotebookprefixes"></a>

-## New Notebook Prefixes
+## New notebook prefixes

-Use the New Notebook Prefix setting to change how RCloud names [new notebooks](#creatinganotebook).
+Use the New Notebook Prefix setting to change how RCloud names [new notebooks](notebooks.html#creating-a-notebook).

 Suppose you were working on a project, Foo.
 You might choose "Foo " for your new notebook prefix.
 New notebooks would be named "Foo 1," "Foo 2," and so on.

-You could also include a folder.
-RCloud would then place new notebooks within that folder in the notebook tree.
+You can also include a folder.
+RCloud then places new notebooks within that folder in the notebook tree.
 For example, you may choose to make "Foo/Notebook " your new notebook prefix name.
 RCloud would create new notebooks "Foo/Notebook 1," "Foo/Notebook 2," and so on.